wh-alice/mig_visualstudio/vs/ide/how-to--customize-menus-and-toolbars-in-visual-studio.md

 ---
-title: "How to: Customize Menus and Toolbars in Visual Studio | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Customize Menus and Toolbars in Visual Studio" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"